alexey-alanreys/jinn-docs/docs/guides/installation.md

 - Try rebuilding the image with `docker compose build --no-cache` if build issues occur.
 - Check Docker logs with `docker compose logs` for detailed error information.
 - Ensure Docker Desktop is running before executing commands.

+### Python Environment Issues

+- Verify Python version is 3.13 or higher: `python --version`.
+- Ensure virtual environment is activated before installing dependencies.
+- On Windows, if you encounter permission errors, run the terminal as administrator.

 ### API Connectivity Problems